YugAjmera/navros_pkg/README.md

 # NavRos

-## Autonomous Navigation for a Differential Drive Robot using Kinect Sensor
+## Autonomous Navigation for a Differential Drive Robot

 ### Getting Started